 Absolutely no affiliation with "I Love This Yarn". :)

 This is my version of the Magic Sideways Hat, sized up to fit me.
-My first attempt was a little large, would probably fit a man, and I'll include that info in the pattern.
-I'd also like to acknowledge Roberta Kelley's Sideways Hat.
+I'd like to acknowledge Roberta Kelley's Sideways Hat.

 This pattern is now on Ravelry!
 If you've made it, please share!